comegrant/dbt_docs_test/projects/data-model/docs/02_TRANSFORMATION.md

 When developing, you can auto-generate code leveraging our custom CLI commands.

 #### Create code for silver tables
 When creating silver tables, we have a command which allows you to get a head start on adding the model.
+The models.sql-file will be created when running this script.
+There are no code generation command for models in other layers as there is no standard setup for these models.

 ```
 chef dbt generate-silver-model \